demharters/dtc-expTechniques-nanopore/exercise.md

 ![Tablet alignment](https://github.com/demharters/assemblyTutorial/blob/master/figures/tablet.png)
 **Figure 1** An alignment of Nanopore reads of E.coli as viewed in Tablet.

-##### Step 6: Characterise Samples
+#### Step 6: Characterise Samples
+How many reads are aligning against your reference sequences?
+What does this tell you about your sample?
+Can you say which of the following samples have been successfully sequenced?

+##### Genomes
+* P. fluorescens WT
+* P. fluorescens gacS deletion mutant
+* P. fluorescens Transposon insertion mutant (penicillin amidase) possibly with an unidentified secondary insertion/spontaneous mutation - possibly in GacS or GacA
+* P. fluorescens Transposon mutant of the lipopeptide biosynthetic cluster

-For the genomic samples try aligning against GFP.
+For the genomic samples try aligning against GFP as well as the full genome.
 If it doesn't show up try the genes of the lux operon (luxABCDE, Photorhabdus luminescens) as an alternate, larger target.
 You can find the relevant fasta sequences on Genbank.
 You may want to add these sequences to your reference file.

 For the genomic samples, if there is alignment against GFP, look at the genomic context of the GFP gene.
 Can you find the site of the transposon insertion?

+##### Plasmids
+* pME3281 GacS wt in miniTn7/pUC18 - GmR
+* pME3283 GacS H294R in miniTn7/pUC18 - GmR
+* pME6191 GacS Δ76 in miniTn7/pUC18 -GmR
+* pME3258 with GFP
+* pME3258 without GFP

+[This paper](http://apsjournals.apsnet.org/doi/abs/10.1094/MPMI.2003.16.7.634) will help you identify the different gac variants:

+* Zuber, Sophie, et al. "GacS sensor domains pertinent to the regulation of exoproduct formation and to the biocontrol potential of Pseudomonas fluorescens CHA0."
+Molecular plant-microbe interactions 16.7 (2003): 634-644.

 ### Classify plasmid variants